 Five New Year’s Promises

-Find your glow in 2024 and change your life for the better by trying these simple tweaks to help make goals stick.
+Find your glow and change your life for the better by trying these simple tweaks to help make goals stick.

 In the U.S., more than 5,000 people are diagnosed with cancer every day.
 Gateway for Cancer Research invests in novel, patient-centered early-phase clinical trials that arm men, women and children for their battles against this formidable foe.
 Celebrity Fight Night will be held April 27 at the Scottsdale Fairmont Princess Hotel in Arizona.
 This year’s attendees include Grammy Award-winning producer David Foster, who has created the event’s performance lineup as its musical director for the last 22 years, Katharine McPhee, and Joey Fatone, who will be the evening’s emcee.
 Photography: Bob & Dawn Davis